jimburton/M269/tutorials/practice-block-one/README.md

 end of the list.

 Open the file [src/LinkedSet.py](src/LinkedSet.py) to complete the exercises.
-Several of the methods we need to implement are identical, or almost identical, to methods in the `LinkedList` class from Section 6.7 of the book.
-For instance, finding the size of a `LinkedSet` is done in exactly the same way as finding the length of a `LinkedList`, so rereading that section will help if you need tips.
+Several of the methods we need to implement are very similar, or almost identical, to methods in the `LinkedList` class from Section 6.7 of the book.
+For instance, finding the size of a `LinkedSet` is done in the same way as finding the length of a `LinkedList`, so rereading that section will help if you need tips.
 Also, you can see my version of the finished code in the `solutions` branch of this repository.

 The `size` method, in common with many of the others, requires us to *traverse* the collection.
 This is done by taking a reference to the